-Few people realise that in addition to its ancient Roman antiquities, Rome also has its very own ancient pyramid.
-Located between the Testaccio and Ostiense neighbourhoods, the Pyramid was built between 18–12 BC as a tomb for Gaius Cestius, a magistrate in ancient Rome.
-With its sharp point, it closely resembles the Nubian pyramids along the Nile delta in Egypt and includes an interior burial chamber which originally had frescoes.
-The pyramid was incorporated in the Aurelian Walls which has helped preserve the structure to this present day.
+Few people realise that in addition to Roman antiquities, Rome also has its own ancient pyramid.
+Located between the Testaccio and Ostiense neighbourhoods, the Pyramid was built between 18BCE and 12BCE as a tomb for Gaius Cestius, a magistrate in ancient Rome.
+With its sharp point, it closely resembles the Nubian pyramids along the Nile Delta in Egypt and includes an interior burial chamber that originally featured frescoes.
+The pyramid was incorporated in the Aurelian walls, which has helped preserve the structure to the present day.

 Volcanic Iceland Epic Trip

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.